 On Aug.
 12, NASA launched its Parker Solar Probe, a spacecraft with the unprecedented mission of traversing nearly 93 million miles to study some of the sun's biggest secrets.
 It's named after astrophysicist Eugene Parker, the S. Chandrasekhar Distinguished Service Professor Emeritus in the Department of Astronomy and Astrophysics at the University of Chicago, who discovered the phenomenon now known as solar wind.
 The probe will enter the part of the sun's outer atmosphere called the Alfvén point.

 "The solar probe is going to a region of space that has never been explored before," said Parker in a statement last year.
 "It’s very exciting that we’ll finally get a look.
 One would like to have some more detailed measurements of what’s going on in the solar wind.
 I’m sure that there will be some surprises.
-There always are.”
+There always are."

 "Placed in orbit within 4 million miles of the sun’s surface, and facing heat and radiation unlike any spacecraft in history, the spacecraft will explore the sun’s outer atmosphere and make critical observations that will answer decades-old questions about the physics of how stars work," NASA said in a 2017 statement.
 "The resulting data will improve forecasts of major space weather events that impact life on Earth, as well as satellites and astronauts in space."

 Unlike the Greek legend Icarus, whose wings melted when he flew too close to the sun, NASA's new spacecraft will come prepared.
-To protect its instruments from temperatures approaching 2,600 degrees Fahrenheit, the Parker Solar Probe (which was originally named the Solar Probe Plus) features an 8-foot-wide, 4.5-inch-thick carbon-composite foam shield called the Thermal Protection System (TPS).
+To protect its instruments from temperatures approaching 2,600 degrees Fahrenheit (1,426 degrees Celsius), the Parker Solar Probe (which was originally named the Solar Probe Plus) features an 8-foot-wide, 4.5-inch-thick carbon-composite foam shield called the Thermal Protection System (TPS).

 Unlike traditional armor, TPS weighs only 160 pounds and has an internal structure of 97 percent air.
 The engineering behind its design is so efficient that those components protected on the shaded side will astoundingly experience nothing more than room temperature.
 NASA installed the shield in June after it was briefly attached late last year just for testing.